 Through testing and deployment, FTA's Research, Demonstration and Innovation program helps the transit industry adopt tried-and-proven technologies.
 Demonstrations of new technologies can reduce risk and help create both supply and demand.
 Learn more about FTA’s research program in our latest video, Harnessing Innovation for Public Transportation.

-FTA launched the Integrated Mobility Innovation (IMI) Demonstration program, which supports innovations in public transportation service models, payment systems, and automation applications to improve mobility for all Americans, in May 2019.
-Grant applications are due August 6, 2019.
+- FTA launched the Integrated Mobility Innovation (IMI) Demonstration program, which supports innovations in public transportation service models, payment systems, and automation applications to improve mobility for all Americans, in May 2019.

 FTA leads research in safety, asset management/innovation, and mobility.
 FTA research projects: